Maria of Jever

 Maria of Jever, known in Jeverland as Fräulein Maria, (5 September 1500 – 20 February 1575) was the last ruler of the Lordship of Jever from the Wiemken family.
 She ruled from 1517 to her death.

 Early life

-Maria was the third child of the East Frisian chieftain, Edo Wiemken the Younger, and his second wife, Heilwig.
-Her mother was sister of Count John V of Oldenburg.
-Her mother died when she was one year old and her father about 10 years later.
+Maria was the third child of the East Frisian chieftain, Edo Wiemken the Younger of Jever (1454-1511), by his second wife, Countess Heilwig of Oldenburg (1473–1502).
+Her mother was younger sister of Count John V of Oldenburg.
+Heilwig died when she was one year old and her father about 10 years later.

 After her father's death, a council of five village elders took up the regency and guardianship of his children.
 Her brother Christopher was given a suitable education to become the next Lord of Jeverland.
 Maria and her two sisters were raised to marry economically and politically favorable prospects.

 Succession Problems

 However, Lord Christopher suddenly died at the age of 18.
 This drastically changed the situation.
 Since there was no male heir, Maria inherited the Jeverland.
 Edzard I, Count of East Frisia, demonstrated his military strength at the common border.
 With the approval of the regents, he concluded a marriage contract, which made him protector of Jeverland.

 Maria seemed destined to marry one of Edzard's sons.
 However, the future counts Enno and John couldn't wait until the marriage and occupied Jever Castle in 1527, exposing her to severe humiliation.
 The East Frisian Landdrost Boing of Oldersum, who was probably in love with Maria, drove the invaders out of Jeverland.
 However, he died during a siege of Wittmund and Maria never married.